-We have anything but great compassion for those who have to work in animal agriculture, more specifically those who do the actual killing for us in slaughterhouses.
+We have great compassion for those who have to work in animal agriculture, more specifically those who do the actual killing for us in slaughterhouses.
 An extensive report by Oxfam talks at length about the serious health problems that they face on daily basis:

 In the interviews conducted for this report, many of the workers broke into tears at some point, often while describing the injuries they’d sustained: the pain, the surgeries, and the long recovery.
 In other cases, they were talking about the abuse they’d suffered on the line: supervisors yelling, deriding, and hurrying them along.
 Most often, they were talking about their families, and their sense of obligation to provide for them and keep working, no matter the conditions in the plants.